Technical Infrastructure Overview

 CESSDA Development GCP Project

-The CESSDA Development GCP Project contains two Kubernetes clusters, development-cluster and staging-cluster.
+.
 See GCP Main Project Structure for more details of the clusters.

 CESSDA Production GCP Project

-The CESSDA Production GCP Project contains two Kubernetes clusters, production-cluster and management-cluster.
+The CESSDA Production GCP Project contains two Kubernetes clusters, production-cluster

 The management-cluster contains various utility, monitoring, testing and deployment tools, based on 3rd party components including:

-• AlertManager for automatic alerting when faults or alarm conditions occur
+- AlertManager for automatic alerting when faults or alarm conditions occur

-• Certbot for automated TLS/SSL certificate renewal
+- Certbot for automated TLS/SSL certificate renewal

-• Grafana for visualisation of monitoring data
+- Grafana for visualisation of monitoring data

-• Graylog for log aggregation
+- Graylog for log aggregation

-• HAProxy for reverse proxying
+- HAProxy for reverse proxying

-• Jenkins for CI/CT - build, test and deploy components
+- Jenkins for CI/CT - build, test and deploy components

-• JMeter for stress testing
+- JMeter for stress testing

-• Kibana for analysing and visualising logs gathered by Graylog
+- Kibana for analysing and visualising logs gathered by Graylog

-• Sonatype Nexus for local caching of dependencies and an authoritative store of CESSDA authored libraries
+- Sonatype Nexus for local caching of dependencies and an authoritative store of CESSDA authored libraries

-• Prometheus for component monitoring
+- Prometheus for component monitoring

-• Selenium for user journey testing
+- Selenium for user journey testing

-• SonarQube code quality analysis
+- SonarQube code quality analysis

-It also contains a Docker Registry - images built in the management-cluster are pushed to it, and deployments to other clusters in the project pull from it.
+are pushed to it, and deployments to other clusters in the project pull from it.

-See GCP Main Project Structure for more details of the production-cluster.
+See GCP Main Project Structure for more details of the production-cluster

 Multiple Deployment Environments

-The development-cluster acts as the development environment,
+acts as the development environment,

-the staging-cluster acts as the staging environment
+acts as the staging environment

-and the production-cluster acts as the production environment.
+acts as the production environment.

-For example, the development instance of CDC is deployed to the development-cluster of the CESSDA Development GCP Project, the staging instance of CDC is deployed to the staging-cluster of the CESSDA Development GCP Project, and the production instance of CDC is deployed to the production-cluster of the CESSDA Production GCP Project.
+of the CESSDA Production GCP Project.
 The same goes for the development, staging and production instances of other products such as CMV, CVS and ELSST.
-These deployments are independent from each other so problems in testing environments (development-cluster and staging-cluster) won’t have adverse effects on production.
+These deployments are independent from each other so problems in testing environments (development-cluster

 Application Deployment Process

 Jenkins pipelines are used to build, test and deploy components.
 The general principle is to build once, deploy many times, configure on launch and automatically test en route.
-Components are deployed to three different environments (the development-cluster, staging-cluster and production-cluster described above).
-The Docker registry is used as local storage to enable the ‘build once, deploy many times’ approach.
+Components are deployed to three different environments (the development-cluster

 Further reading